jaypaulb/Canvus-Go-API/PRD.md

   - Asset management (images, videos, PDFs, uploads, backgrounds, mipmaps, etc.)
   - Parenting (patching parent ID) must be implemented but is not to be tested due to a known server bug.
 - All request/response models must be idiomatic Go structs, with proper error handling.
+- **Import/Export:** The SDK supports robust, round-trip import/export for all widget and asset types, with case-insensitive widget type handling and relaxed numeric validation for cross-type equality.

 ### 3.2.
 SDK Features